 |Total antioxidants||5,938 (1 cup)||6,058 (1 cup)|

 The nutrient content in both fruits is diverse and dense.
 At first glance it may be difficult to determine if one is healthier.
-Let’s answer if raspberries or strawberries are healthier.
+Let’s answer which one is healthier.

 Raspberries are healthier than strawberries due to their higher percentage of protein, fiber, vitamins and minerals.
 Raspberries provide more vitamin A, B6, thiamin, riboflavin, niacin, B5, magnesium, phosphorus, iron, copper, calcium and zinc.
 Raspberries also contain more antioxidants.

 Strawberries also contain a high percentage of nutrients but overall fewer than raspberries.
-Strawberries provide a higher percentage of the following:
+They provide a higher percentage of the following: